-Smart Optimistic Rollups
+Smart Optimistic Rollups#

 A rollup is a processing unit that receives, retrieves and interprets input messages to update its local state and to produce output messages targetting the Tezos blockchain.
 In this documentation, we will generally refer to the rollup under consideration as the Layer 2 on top of the Tezos blockchain, considered as the Layer 1.

-Rollups are a permissionless scaling solution for the Tezos blockchain.
+Smart rollups are a permissionless scaling solution for the Tezos blockchain.
 Indeed, anyone can originate and operate one or more rollups, allowing to increase the throughput of the Tezos blockchain, (almost) arbitrarily.

 The purpose of this documentation is to provide an overview of the terminology and basic principles of smart rollups.
 In the Smart rollup node, we provide a complete tour of smart rollups related workflows and reference documentation for the development of a WASM kernel.